 Trends in the retail industry are inevitably affected and influenced by technological advancements, changing market conditions and evolving consumer behavior.
 Consequently, both retailers and commercial real estate operators will have to improvise and adapt quickly to such changes in order to stay competitive in their markets.

 We reached out to various industry experts in the retail sector to provide their perspective on what they are excited about and where retail trends are heading in 2018.

-Here are what the experts say on Retail Trends for 2018:
+Here is what the experts say on Retail Trends for 2018:

 2018 should be a continuation of more disruption in the retail industry.
 Uses of concern include big boxes, pharmacies, bank branches, automotive, and food halls.
 The challenge as big boxes become available is there are no new retailers of size looking for space to backfill these vacancies.
 Alternative uses will be necessary to fill these big box spaces.
 Never more important is the old adage: Location, Location, Location-for example, the soon to be vacant Toys ‘R Us boxes will be more easily leased because of their phenomenal locations.
 The pharmacy industry will continue to come under attack with Amazon jumping in this industry in a big way The Banking industry will continue to make changes on how they serve their clientele.
 How much longer will they need 4 – 6,000 sf branches?